How to Communicate with Blue-Collar Candidates

 Use it when you need to:

-- communicate with employees who can’t be reached by phone, email or text message
+- communicate with applicants who can’t be reached by phone, email or text message

 - reinforce communications already distributed by phone, email or text message